marthajsosa/ExabeamQueries/AWS CloudTrail/IAM User Deletion.md

-_NOTE: Some of these fields that are being used may be different in your environment depending on parsing._
+_NOTE: Some of the fields that are being used may be different in your environment depending on parsing._

 ### IAM User Deletion:
 `product:"AWS CloudTrail" AND event_name:("DeleteUser","AdminDeleteUser","DeleteUsers")`